Cultured almond paste makes a terrific vegan alternative to fresh chèvre, the soft, spreadable goat cheese often sold in herb- or spice-covered logs.

 Pour into the nut milk bag and suspend over the sink or a bowl.
 Leave to culture for 12-36 hours: the longer it cultures, the more tart and tangy it will get.
-If your kitchen is very hot, put the cheese in the fridge after 6 hours or so.
+If your kitchen is very hot, suspend it over a bowl in the fridge after 6 hours or so.

 Transfer to a bowl and stir in lemon, salt, and nutmeg.

 Lay out the wax paper and scrape the cheese onto it, using the spatula to form a ball.

 Roll up the paper to form a tube, tape it closed, and refrigerate at least another 8 hours to set.